 What Do I Need?

 You'll need at least one player, up to four, and someone to be GM.
 This game uses six-sided dice (d6).
-Character sheets can be found in the back of this document, and online at gilarpgs.itch.io.
+Character sheets can be found later in this book, and online at gilarpgs.itch.io.

 Resistance-Born